avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

       [25] "ensfungi"      "ensmetazoa"    "ensplants"     "mito"
       [29] "polymorphix"   "emglib"        "taxobacgen"    "refseqViruses"

+Alas, the ACNUC sub-databases do not have a one-to-one correspondence with the NCBI sub-databases (the NCBI Protein database, NCBI EST database, NCBI Genome database, etc.)!

-Two of the most important sub-databases in ACNUC which can be searched from R are:
+Three of the most important sub-databases in ACNUC which can be searched from R are:

 -  "genbank": this contains DNA and RNA sequences from the NCBI Sequence Database, except for certain classes of sequences (eg. draft genome sequence data from genome sequencing projects)